vallafederico/offficestudio.io/README.md

 - [x] back button kills the app (in `pages.js`)
 - [x] promisify loading
 - [x] aternative animation for top text
-- [ ] images to .webp
+- [x] images to .webp
+- [ ] swap light for correct model

 #### Mobile Bugs

-- [ ] letters flash when page is transitioning (body needs to start visibility hidden)
+- [x] letters flash when page is transitioning (body needs to start visibility hidden)
 - [x] hero text in home has no animation